Kurita’s PFAS Water Treatment Approach

 Key benefits:

-• Effective for waters with high DOC and COD
+- Effective for waters with high TOC (Total Organic Carbon) and COD (Chemical Oxygen Demand)

 Kuriflock™ 6360 is a surface‑modified mineral designed specifically for PFAS adsorption, offering higher selectivity and faster kinetics than conventional activated carbon.